clayball/ctfjawn-binary-ctf-01/README.md

 - gcc
 - gdb

-Compile ctfjawn-ba-01.c and answer the following questions.
+Compile ctfjawn-ba-01.c (linking against the shared library ctfjawn.so) and answer the following questions.
+You must copy ctfjawn.so to $HOME/lib or wherever you'd like.. just be sure to update the command provided below with the proper location.

 gcc -g flag
 ```